Privacy and Cookies Policy

 Anonymised User Information

 Your personal data will be held on our computers and may only be accessed by or given to authorised individuals working for Exigent.
-Unless required to do so by law or to protect our own interests, we will not otherwise share or distribute any of the information you provide to us without your consent and we will not sell your personal information without such consent.
+Unless required to do so by law or to protect our own interests, we will not otherwise share or distribute any of the information you provide to us without your consent and we will not sell your personal information.
 We employ security measures to protect your personal information from access by unauthorised persons and against unlawful processing, accidental loss, destruction and damage.
-We will retain your information for a reasonable period or as long as the law requires.
+We will retain your information for a reasonable period or as long as required by law.

 We are entitled by law to charge a fee to meet our costs in providing you with details of the information we hold about you.

 We use and analyse your information to keep in touch with you and to supply and improve our products and services.
-We will also use your information to tell you about services that we think may interest you.
+We will also use your information to tell you about services that we think may interest or be relevant to you.

 We also use your information to: